-The equality in the example above is definitive because there is a common person capable of evaluating their one and only heart when ranking their relationships with others.
-Of assessing the depth of their love for various relationships.
-I believe it is not uncommon for a person to love two people equally.
-Two of their children for example.
-The person experiencing the love is the sole judge on who they love more or less of.
-There is no test that can measure the love in a person’s heart for others, from the outside.
-The best we can do as an outsider, or society, is assess the love based on the outward expressions, or Actions, that manifest and whatever Thoughts and Feelings (herein referred to as ATFs) the person is willing to honestly share.
-But it is a poor substitute as there are any number of reasons why a deep love may not manifest in a number of meaningful actions while words may belie the strength of our thoughts and feelings.
-There is much variability between the given depth of our love and the ATFs that manifest.
+The best we can do as an objective outside observer is assess the love based on the outward expressions, or actions, that manifest and whatever thoughts and feelings the pair is willing to honestly share.
+But short of abhorrent indications, it is a poor substitute as there are any number of reasons why a deep romantic love may not manifest in a number of meaningful actions while words may belie the strength of the couples thoughts and feelings.
+There is too much variability between the given depth of such a love and the expressions that manifest.
+The depth of love between two partners is not for humankind to calculate.
+It entails an infinitely complex calculus dependent on a complete understanding of each partner’s mind and soul.

 No we cannot.

-But can the recognition of LGBTQ+ marriage lead to unions between any persons in general?
+Returning to LGBTQ+ marriage, nothing in the above understanding precludes the union of same-sex couples.
+Quite the opposite.
+Love is not limited to heterosexual couples, nor should marriage be.
+Still opponents of same-sex marriage often ask whether the recognition of LGBTQ+ marriage can lead to unions between any persons in general?
 Does it give credence to the slippery slope argument that the institution of marriage is somehow being diluted with the acceptance of LGBTQ+ marriage?
 That the eventual outcome will be the recognition of polygamy or child marriages, for example?
-What makes one marriage legitimate and not another?

 Polygamy occurs when one man’s love is shared amongst multiple women while at the same time requiring the full love and attention of each of those women in return.
-Their commitment to each other is unequal and along with it their love.
+Their commitment to each other is unequal as is their love.
 It is misogynistic and it is an aberration of love.

 A child marriage is a manipulative relationship where the adult’s emotional experience is wielded as a weapon against the child.
 It is not the coming together of two equals in love.
 How can it be?
 A sufficient understanding of love requires an emotional maturity that a child cannot possibly possess.
 It is not just an aberration of love, it is preying on the innocent and must rightfully be condemned by all loving societies.

-The above two aberrant relationships do not reflect an equality of love.
+The above two aberrant relationships can never reflect an equal commitment to love.
 I believe that over time their acceptance will decline and slowly fade away as fundamental rights for women and children become more widely recognized.
-However LGBTQ+ relationships do represent an equality of love, and thus should be afforded the same rights and privileges as heterosexual couples.
+However LGBTQ+ relationships can represent such an equal commitment, and thus should be afforded the same rights and privileges as heterosexual couples.
 And I believe in my heart that my god, The Greatest Love, based on everything I believe Them to be, blesses such unions as equal to any other loving couples.

 Finally I’ll end this post with the words of President Barack Obama speaking on the United States Supreme Court’s decision for marriage equality.
 His statement that “love is love” made me ponder the possibilities, and inspired this post.
-I believe there are different types, evolutions, depths, breadths, aberrations, and possibly many more dimensions to human love not yet explored.
+I believe there are many definitions and concepts to human love, many of which have not yet been explored.
 But when one type of love can be as deep as another of the same type and does no harm to society, then I believe they should be treated equally under the law.
-There is no heterosexual love or homosexual love.
+There is no heterosexual romantic love or homosexual romantic love.
 There is only the love that is shared between loving couples.
 Given that context love is truly love.